RishubPatel/RISC-V-OTTER-CPU/README.md

 The OTTER uses a multicycle execution model.

-Most instructions use two primary cycles:

-1. **Fetch** — The PC provides the instruction address and the CPU reads the next instruction from memory.
-2. **Execute** — The processor decodes the instruction and performs the required datapath operation.
+Most instructions use two primary cycles: **fetch**, where the PC provides the instruction address and the CPU reads the next instruction from memory, and **execute**, where the processor decodes the instruction and performs the required datapath operation.
 Most arithmetic, logical, branch, jump, and store instructions complete after execute.

 Load instructions require a third **writeback** cycle.
 The execute cycle calculates the memory address and initiates the read; the following cycle writes the returned data into the destination register.